HanLab-genetics-genomics/Gene_pleiotropy/README.md

 unrar x Data/CRISPRGeneEffect/CRISPRGeneEffect.part01.rar Data/CRISPRGeneEffect
 ```
 - **Install the required R packages by running "[1.Install_packages.R](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Scripts/1.Install_packages.R)**

 Typical install time on a “normal” desktop computer: approximately 0.5-1h, although the actual time will vary depending on your hardware and internet connection.

 - **Set the Working directory to the [**Data**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Data/) directory.**

-Each script begins with a line such as: setwd("/path/to/Gene_pleiotropy-main/Data"),
-which you should modify to the path where you saved the Gene_pleiotropy-main/Data folder.
+Each script begins with a line such as: setwd("/path/to/Gene_pleiotropy-main/Data"), which you should modify to the path where you saved the Gene_pleiotropy-main/Data folder.

 - **Set the Output directory to the [**Output**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Output/) directory.**

-Each script also defines an output path, for example: figure_file <- "/path/to/Gene_pleiotropy-main/Output/Figure1"
+Each script also defines an output path, for example: figure_file <- "/path/to/Gene_pleiotropy-main/Output/Figure1".
 You can edit this to change the directory where output files will be saved.

 ## Running on your data
-Set the working directory to the [**Data**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Data/) folder at the top of each script, e.g.: setwd("/path/to/Gene_pleiotropy-main/Data")
+Set the working directory to the [**Data**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Data/) folder at the top of each script [setwd("/path/to/Gene_pleiotropy-main/Data")].

 - **Reproduce figures**: Run the scripts provided for each main figure.
 These scripts will load the relevant datasets from the Data folder and output the final plots.
 You may need to revise the working directory using the R function setwd().
 - **Review the Scripts**: See the [**Scripts**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Scripts/) folder for detailed scripts and function definitions.